jac307/MediaArtTutorials/IARTS1T03/WT-W2.md

 ## Objective

 Build on your **Week 1 spatial scene** by introducing the **camera as a spatial body**.
-This activity focuses on how meaning is produced through **camera position, framing, composition, distance & layers, and blocking for camera**.
+This activity focuses on how meaning is produced through **camera position, framing, composition, and blocking for camera**.

-You will move from **space → camera intention → multiple points of view**, learning how cinematic space is **constructed**, not simply recorded.
+You will move from **space → camera intention → multiple points of view**, learning how cinematic space is **constructed**.

 <div style="color: gray; font-style: italic; margin-bottom: 1em;">
 Tutorial time may be used to begin or complete this activity depending on your tutorial day.
 Some work is expected outside of class.